Over 30 per cent dengue seroprevalence among Kerala's children, Lancet study finds

 With a sample size of 5,236, the research exposes regional variations and highlights the need for targeted preventive measures, the researchers said.

-The research reveals a higher prevalence in urban areas and among the lower socio-economic group, emphasizing the influence of urbanisation on dengue transmission.
+The research reveals a higher prevalence in urban areas and among the lower socio-economic group, emphasising the influence of urbanisation on dengue transmission.

 Boys show significantly higher seroprevalence, potentially linked to clothing and activity patterns, the researchers said.